 I am the kind of programmer who needs deadlines.
 Without them, I can spend countless hours just poking around in my code or playing my favorite game.
-So at the beginning of this years' spring, I set the deadline of release Good Place for my forty-fifth birthday.
-You have to understand, it is not that much about this website, but more about the code in the libraries Good Place contains.
+So at the beginning of this years' spring, I set the deadline for the release Good Place for my forty-fifth birthday.
+You have to understand, it is not that much about this website, but more about the code in the Good Place libraries.

-As you may see on the full list of the packages, there are sixteen of them.
+There are sixteen of them, as you may see on the complete list of the packages.
 Two of them are projects, all the other libraries.

-There are two projects, created as part of the Good Place organization, they scratch two of itches of mine:
+There are two projects created as part of the Good Place organization, and they scratch two of itches of mine:

-Not one of them is large in the code lines count or the scope.
-On the contrary, I am trying to create libraries that solve a particular problem in the smallest possible code size with the most straightforward implementation.
-If the code is inevitably bigger, like HTTP, I strive for the modular design with the many parts compose kit.
+Not one is prominent in the code lines count or the scope.
+On the contrary, I am trying to create libraries that solve a problem in the smallest possible code size with the most straightforward implementation.
+If the code is more extensive, like HTTP, I strive for the modular design with the many parts compose kit.

-Another goal I have for the libraries is the pure Janet implementation.
-This helps cross-platform usage and lowers the entry barrier for the new users.
-This sometimes can lead to worse performance, but it is a worthy trade in my eyes.
+Another goal I have for the libraries is the pure Janet implementation, which helps cross-platform usage and lowers the entry barrier for the new users.
+Even as sometimes it can lead to worse performance, it is a worthy trade in my eyes.

 What will hopefully follow is the series post named "Case for ... " where ... will be replaced by the name of the library or the project in these cases, I would like to show not only how to use the code but also the underlying technology and ideas.

-I can understand that the naming of the organization and the Libraries after the TV series could be seen as an extraordinary thing.
+I can understand that the naming of the organization and the Libraries after the TV series could be extraordinary.
 The first post will be about the reasons and practices connected to the naming.
 Stay tuned.

-Through the pages and libraries' documents, I am mixing singular and plural pronouns.
+I am mixing singular and plural pronouns through the pages and libraries' documents.
 The truth is that I am now alone in this endeavor.
-For good and for bad.
+For good and the foul.
 But as I am nearing the prototype phase, I wish I have some partners helping me.
-So if you like to code in the Janet and looking for a challenge, please contact me, and I will be more than happy to welcome you to the organization.
+So if you like to code in the Janet and looking for a challenge, don't hesitate to contact me, and I will be more than happy to welcome you to the organization.

-All of this would not be possible without @bakpakin's relentless work on the Janet programming language, for and with all this is done.
+Good Place would be possible without @bakpakin's relentless work on Janet programming language, for and with all this is done.
 Thank you!